glsorre/glsorre/README.md

 👋

-I'm a seasoned software developer specialising in crafting innovative user interfaces.
+I'm a seasoned software developer.
 My expertise lies in front-end development, where I excel in analysing requirements and designing customised technical solutions using React, Vue and other leading frameworks.

 Committed to excellence, I have experience in TDD, BDD and major coding principles to ensure high-quality code.